BastianAsmussen/Sorters/README.md

 sorter.bogoSort(numberList); // Use the bogosort algorithm to sort your array.

-int largest = sorter.getLargest(numbers); // Use the get largest algorthm to get the largest element in the array.
+int largest = sorter.getLargest(numbers); // Use the get largest algorthm to get the largest element in the array. int smallest = sorter.getSmallest(numbers); // Use the get smallest algorthm to get the smallest element in the array.

 ```